FREQUENTLY ASKED QUESTIONS

 Why are dues so expensive?

-We feel that the $55 AATF membership fee is very reasonable and lower than most other professional associations.
-For this amount, members receive 12 publications (4 issues of the National Bulletin, 6 issues of the French Review, 2 issues of the National French Contest newsletter), can obtain a variety of promotional and pedagogical materials at or below cost, and in recent years have received an extra issue of the National Bulletin devoted to National French Week as well as full-size color posters.
-The membership dues allow us to offer over $15,000 per year in scholarships and small grants, to maintain an award-winning Web site, and to sponsor the work of our National Commissions in addition to many other services.
-We feel that this is great value and compares favorably with the dues levied by other professional associations.
+The $55 AATF membership fee is lower than most other national professional associations.
+In fact, we have not raised dues in over 10 years.
+For just 15 cents a day, members receive 10 publications (4 issues of the National Bulletin, 4 issues of the French Review, 2 issues of the National French Contest newsletter), can obtain a variety of promotional and pedagogical materials at or below cost, and receive full-size color National French Week posters.
+Teachers and students can compete for awards in the local and national contests we sponsor and especially the National French Contest.
+The membership dues allow us to offer over $15,000 per year in scholarships and small grants, to maintain an award-winning Web site, social media pages, and to sponsor the work of our 13 national commissions in addition to many other services.
+This is great value and compares favorably with the dues levied by other professional associations.

-When National French Week was first envisioned, it was intended to be a week devoted to showcasing French, taking it out of the classroom.
-It was also hoped that the increased attention focused on teaching and learning French would help increase retention and enrollment in French classes by showing potential students and their parents that French was still a worthwhile language to learn.
+When National French Week was first envisioned, it was intended to be a week devoted to showcasing French, taking it out of the classroom to show outsiders what students know and can do with French.
+We also believed that the increased attention focused on teaching and learning French would increase retention and enrollment in French classes by showing potential students and their parents that French was still a worthwhile language to learn.
+In more recent years as more and more French programs come under scrutiny, the increased visibility of French through National French Week activities is a plus.
 Unfortunately, March is not a good time to organize a new national event.
 First of all, it is the month of the Grand Concours and few teachers would have the time or energy to participate in both.
 Secondly, someone somewhere in the U.S. is on spring break during one of the weeks of March.
 And finally, many schools hold fall registration beginning in January.
 No date is perfect, and there will always be conflicts with local festivities, sports events, or exams.
 The important thing is to promote French at any opportunity.
 If you decide to celebrate National French Week at another time of year, that is fine, but remember that there is strength in numbers.

 We occasionally have a request to make the National Bulletin available electronically.
 However, the demand is simply not great enough to make it feasible at this time.
-In general, members like having the hard copy to carry around with them and refer to.
-Also, since not all of our members have e-mail, we would still have to do a paper copy.
+In general, members like having the hard copy to carry around with them and refer to and tend not to read electronic publications.
+Also, since not all of our members have easy access to e-mail, we would still have to do a paper copy.
 However, information from the National Bulletin that is particularly useful for National French Week or Classroom Activities is posted on the National French Week part of the Web site.
+The archives of the National Bulletin are posted on-line with the exception of the most recent three years.

 Why don't I receive any publications over the summer?